 In September 2018, the Company adopted the 2018 Employee Stock Purchase Plan ("ESPP"), which became effective on September 26, 2018, in order to enable eligible employees to purchase shares of the Company's common stock.
 The Company initially reserved 230,000 shares of common stock for sale under the ESPP.
-The aggregate number of shares reserved for sale under the ESPP will automatically increase on the first day of January for a period of up to ten years, commencing on January 1, 2019, in an amount equal to 1% of the total number of shares of the Company's board of directors.
-As a result, common stock reserved for issuance under the ESPP was increased by 463,260 shares on January 1, 2022.
+The aggregate number of shares reserved for sale under the ESPP will automatically increase on the first day of January for a period of up to ten years, commencing on January 1, 2019, in an amount equal to 1% of the total number of shares of the Company's capital stock outstanding on the last day of the preceding year (rounded to the nearest whole share), or a lesser number of shares determined by the Company's board of directors.
+As a result, common stock reserved for issuance under the ESPP was increased by 574,995 shares on January 1, 2023.
 The aggregate number of shares issued over the term of the Company's ESPP, subject to stock-splits, recapitalizations or similar events, may not exceed 2,300,000 shares of the Company's common stock.

-As of September 30, 2022, 890,421 shares had been purchased and 865,995 shares were available for future issuance under the ESPP.
+As of March 31, 2023, 983,316 shares had been purchased and 1,201,930 shares were available for future issuance under the ESPP.